paumayell/pangenomics-workshop/index.md

 >
 > This lesson assumes that learners have no prior experience with the tools covered in the workshop.
 > However, learners are expected to have some familiarity with biological concepts,
-> including the concepts of prokaryotic genome, biosynthetic gene cluster and metabolite.
+> including the concepts of prokaryotic genome and gene family.
 > Participants should bring their own laptops and plan to participate actively.
 >
 {: .prereq}